 Good to know

-Digital tools were widely used to ensure continuity of learning during the first lockdown.
+Digital tools were widely used to ensure it during the first lockdown.
 However, the pandemic has revealed huge disparities in terms of equipment and Internet connection, as well as in terms of available work space for students.

 Further reading: Coronavirus and video conferencing: Glowbl takes action for teaching, training and telecommuting